 You can also use dandruff shampoo to treat this type of bacne — yes, seriously.
 “Using things that are antifungal on the back, like shampoos with selenium sulfide or zinc pyrithione, which are used for dandruff, really helps this too because it targets the same type of yeast,” Talakoub says.
 Lather up in the shower, let the wash sit on your skin for a few minutes, and then rinse.

 Speaking of showers, Talakoub says the number one thing you can do for these back breakouts, has nothing to do with products.
 Showering immediately after you get sweaty is the real secret weapon to help keep your back clear of these teeny bumps.
 Whenever you can avoid it, “don’t sit in sweaty clothes — that’s the number one reason people get this,” Talakoub says.
 It is not just after the gym that you need to worry about.
 “Even if you don’t go and exercise, a lot of people sweat under their bras and it kind of stays on the skin,” she adds.
 The fix?
 Buying bras with breathable material like cotton can help you stay dry and blemish-free.

-If nothing is working, see your dermatologist who can zero in on the cause of the back breakout and prescribe a powerful antibiotic or anti-fungal medication to fight it.
+If nothing is working, see a dermatologist who can zero in on the causes of back acne and prescribe a powerful antibiotic or anti-fungal medication to fight them.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.

 Editor’s note: This article has been updated since its original publication in January 2019.